 In Heinlein's Glory Road he said there are two kinds of military clerks.
 The first kind will quote the regulation that prohibits you from doing what you want.
 The second will dig into the book until they find one that helps you.
 He must have liked this one, because he mentioned it again almost word-for-word in The Door into Summer, this time about payment.

-Dumbledore also manages to piss Umbridge off when she fires Trelawny by pointing out that although she has the power to fire teachers at Hogwarts, it doesn't mean she can also evict Trelawney from her home there, as the authority to decide the actual residency in the castle still lies with the Headmaster.
-He follows it up by reminding her that her right to hire staff applies only if he himself is unsuccessful in finding someone to fill the position, and hires Firenze (a centaur, who Umbridge is prejudiced against) on the spot to take over as Divination teacher.
+Dumbledore also manages to piss Umbridge off when she fires Trelawney by pointing out that although she has the power to fire teachers at Hogwarts, it doesn't mean she can also evict Trelawney from her home there, as the authority to decide the actual residency in the castle still lies with the Headmaster.
+He follows it up by reminding her that her right to hire staff applies only if he himself is unsuccessful in finding someone to fill the position, and hires Firenze (a centaur, who Umbridge is terrified of) on the spot to take over as Divination teacher.

 The main character of Ella Enchanted adopts this as a lifestyle.
 She is required by magic to obey all orders given to her and finds this spectacularly annoying.
 So when those orders are not the sort that will harm anyone, she will obey those orders right down to the dregs, just to spite the person giving them.
 When ordered to sing louder, she practically shouts.
 When then ordered to sing quieter, she drops to a whisper, etc.